shortrib-labs/krustlet-lab/README.md

 ## Creating a Cluster

-The cluster is created using [Terraform](https://terraform.io), but there's `Makefile` to make basic operations easier.
+The cluster is created using [Terraform](https://terraform.io), but there's a `Makefile` to make basic operations easier.
 Creating a cluster with the latest versions from kURL is as simple as

 ```shell
 $ make cluster
 ```

 The output at the end will show the IP address for your control plane node so that you can connect to it.
+It will also download a kubeconfig and set `direnv` will set `$KUBECONFIG` to point to that file.

-By default, the node is created as a multi-node cluster with the latest kURL installer.
-The cluster has as single control plane node and 2 workers.
+By default, the node is created as a multi-node cluster with a single-node control plane, 2 tradiitional Kubernetes workers, and one Krustlet node. installer.
+The kURL installer is defined in the file `kurl-installer.yaml` and has only a couple of variables from the default `latest` installl.
 To use a custom kURL installer, including a KOTS install with an embedded cluster, set the variable `kurl_script`, for example, to use the latest k3s:

 ```shell
 $ make node kurl_script="curl https://kurl.sh/k3s | sudo bash"